As with any relationships, the refugees you support may experience a separation or divorce. Here we provide you with approaches to this challenge.

 Like with any relationship, problems can arise for everyone no matter where or how you have been living.
 This is including for those who have been forced to flee their homes and are displaced.
 We have heard of situations where, after arrival to the UK, newly resettled refugees have experienced a marriage breakdown.
 There could be several deeply personal reasons for this, and these may rise to the surface or manifest once life has settled a little more.

 This is going to be a very stressful and difficult time for all the family members involved.
-If you as a Community Sponsorship Group are presented with this situation, it can also be a challenging situation for you, as you have prepared to support a family in its entirety.
+If you as a Community Sponsorship group are presented with this situation, it can also be a challenging situation for you, as you have prepared to support a family in their entirety.

 Of course, every situation will be unique.
 However, this guide aims to give you some tips on how to manage this situation.
 Reset are always able to provide advice and support to you.
 You should also ensure you have spoken to your Lead Sponsor for their advice and guidance.